thilinicooray/context-aware-reasoning-for-sr/README.md

 * main_vggverb_ggnnrole_joint_eval.py - VGG verb model joint with GGNN role model for entire situation prediction.
 * main_vggverb_tdarole_joint_eval.py - VGG verb model joint with TDA role model for entire situation prediction.

-All required arguments to be passed to each file are provided in each of their argument list respectively.
+All required arguments to be passed to each file are provided in each of their argument list respectively with default values set to reproduced results reported in the paper.

+##Training Steps

+Follow the steps indicated in [train_and_eval.md](train_and_eval.md) to train and inference on the proposed RE-VGG + CAQ model.

 ### Reference
 If you find this work is useful for your research, please cite our paper: